metasfresh/metasfresh-documentation/_webui_collection/EN/Sales_order_catch_weight.md

 ### Enter the catch weight
 1. [Jump to](JumptoviaSidebar) "Shipment Disposition".
-1. Open the shipment candidate entry of the catch weight product.
+1. Open the shipment candidate entry with the catch weight product.
 1. In the field **Abw.
 Catch Weight Menge** (*Different Catch Weight Quantity*) at the bottom right, enter the actual weight of the ordered product.
 1. Click your browser's back button to return to the [list view](ViewModes) of the shipment disposition.
  >**Note:** Repeat steps 2 to 4 to enter the catch weight of further products.